okx/KIPs/docs/draft/KIP-8.md

 ## 1. Summary

-This KIP is about introducing EVM for OKExChain to support running smart contracts.
+This KIP is about introducing EVM for OEC to support running smart contracts.

 ## 2. Abstract­

-This KIP defines transactions and messages to support running smart contracts on OKExChain.
+This KIP defines transactions and messages to support running smart contracts on OEC.

 ## 3. Status